Rep2/in2iOSPlayground/README.md

 # in2iOSPlayground

 IN2 iOS tutorial.
 Currently in development.
+Fell free to make improvements!

 This starting page contains a brief overview of tutorial focused on introducing developer to iOS development.
 For complete tutorial sections select from the table below.